HowToDoInJava

 • We do not need to do anything to make this class scannable.
 Spring boot will look for all @Entity annotated classes and configure them by default as JPA entities.

-• By default the name of the table is the name of entity class e.g. in above case it shall be EmployeeEntity.
+• By default the name of the table is the name of the entity class e.g. in the above case it shall be EmployeeEntity.
 We can customize the table name using @Table annotation and it’s name attribute.

 • The id property is annotated with @Id so that JPA will recognize it as the object’s ID.
 Also, @GeneratedValue annotation enable its value generated automatically.